-- Early year's provision staff providing care for a child up to and including reception age (including education in nursery and reception classes and/or any supervised activity such as breakfast clubs, lunchtime supervision and after school care) - Later years provision staff employed to work in childcare provided by the school outside school hours for children above reception age, but younger than 8 (this doesn't include education or supervised activity above reception age during school hours, but it does include before school settings (e.g. breakfast clubs) and after school provision

-- Staff employed by childcare providers (not employed by the school) who hire or rent school facilities or premises (the Trust will ensure the provider has appropriate policies and procedures in place regarding safeguarding children and the 2018 Regulations) - The Trust will ensure agencies and other providers undertake appropriate checks for staff deployed to work at the Trust, including the requirement for staff to inform their employer they would be committing an offence if they are deployed to work in relevant childcare, or are directly concerned in the management of such provision, if they are disqualified under the 2018 Regulations - The Trust will ensure that self-employed contractors working in relevant childcare provision comply with the requirements of the legislation - The Trust must ensure that initial teacher training providers adhere to the legislation - Staff directly concerned with the management of early or later year's provision are covered by the legislation - Volunteers and casual workers directly concerned with the management of childcare provision or who work in relevant childcare on a regular basis (supervised or unsupervised) are covered by this legislation
+- Early year's provision staff providing care for a child up to and including reception age (including education in nursery and reception classes and/or any supervised activity such as breakfast clubs, lunchtime supervision and after school care) - Later years provision staff employed to work in childcare provided by the school outside school hours for children above reception age, but younger than 8 (this doesn't include education or supervised activity above reception age during school hours, but it does include before school settings (e.g. breakfast clubs) and after school provision - Staff employed by childcare providers (not employed by the school) who hire or rent school facilities or premises (the Trust will ensure the provider has appropriate policies and procedures in place regarding safeguarding children and the 2018 Regulations) - The Trust will ensure agencies and other providers undertake appropriate checks for staff deployed to work at the Trust, including the requirement for staff to inform their employer they would be committing an offence if they are deployed to work in relevant childcare, or are directly concerned in the management of such provision, if they are disqualified under the 2018 Regulations - The Trust will ensure that self-employed contractors working in relevant childcare provision comply with the requirements of the legislation.
+(The school will consider obtaining the DBS check, as self-employed people are not able to make an application directly to the DBS on their own account). - The Trust must ensure that initial teacher training providers adhere to the legislation - Staff directly concerned with the management of early or later year's provision are covered by the legislation - Volunteers and casual workers directly concerned with the management of childcare provision or who work in relevant childcare on a regular basis (supervised or unsupervised) are covered by this legislation